Our Story

 2020: With the world working it’s way out of the COVID-19 pandemic, NSW was lucky enough to see amateur sport played with various restrictions.
 Newly promoted to Division 3 of NSW Suburban Rugby Union, Quins were extraordinarily lucky to see half a season of rugby during a difficult time for many less fortunate around the world.

-2021 also saw the introduction of ClutchTV as the source of watching Sydney Harlequins live online and 4nTwenty as a valued sponsor of NSW Suburban Rugby.
+2021 also saw the introduction of ClutchTV, where fans could watch Sydney Harlequins live online.
+The arrangement saw 4nTwenty become a valued sponsor of NSW Suburban Rugby.

 Sydney Harlequins are confident that the success which they have enjoyed during their relatively short history will continue to have a significantly positive impact upon the future development of the Club.